sunny/rimes/README.markdown

 Rime
 ====

 Small cli to find rhymes.
-These are found using two dictionaries:
+These are found using two French dictionaries:

-- `dict.dat`: a dictionary of words and their phonetic equivalent
+- `data/dict.dat`: a dictionary of words and their phonetic equivalent
-- `syl.dat`: a dictionary of syllables and their phonetic equivalent
+- `data/syl.dat`: a dictionary of syllables and their phonetic equivalent

 Usage:

-  $ rime.rb cho
+  $ bin/rime cho
   artichaut (arti/o)
   poncho (pôt/o)
   réchaud (ré/o)